qutip/qutip/doc/guide/environments/fermionic.rst

 Fermionic Environments
 ----------------------

 Theory
 ~~~~~~

 The implementation of fermionic environments in QuTiP is not yet as advanced as the bosonic environments.
-Currently, user-defined fermionic environments and fitting are not implemented.
+User-Defined enironments, and fitting  is less flexible than its bosonic counterpart.

 However, the overall structure of fermionic environments in QuTiP is analogous to the bosonic environments.
 There is one pre-defined fermionic environment, the Lorentzian environment, and multi-exponential fermionic environments.